Mark The Statements That Are True

 • Is the evidence sufficient to support the claim?
 A single piece of evidence might not be enough to establish the truth of a statement.
 Look for multiple, independent sources of corroboration.

-For example, a statement claiming "The Earth is round" is supported by overwhelming evidence from various scientific disciplines, including astronomy, geography, and physics.
+To give you an idea, a statement claiming "The Earth is round" is supported by overwhelming evidence from various scientific disciplines, including astronomy, geography, and physics.
 Conversely, a statement lacking supporting evidence should be treated with skepticism.

 2. Identify and Analyze Assumptions: